WislaCode

 ServerlessAuto-scales, cost-efficientLimited control over infrastructure

 Example: A fintech lending platform transitioned from a monolithic backend to a microservices-based system.
-This allowed them to handle 5x more loan applications per second while reducing downtime.
+This enabled them to handle 5x more loan applications per second while reducing downtime.

 Building a Scalable Payment Infrastructure